exsig/nodus/README.md

       - ... other enumerable & functional operators that act on the whole population.
   - **Reject**: (filter) Filters out specified tokens
   - **Select**: (grep, search) Selects specified tokens
+  - **Reactors**: Nodes that give an impulse when they encounter certain conditions on the input stream: specifically for monitoring and reacting to certain conditions like queue lengths etc. (can be thought of as being implemented via -->[tap]-->[select])
   - **Mutate**: Timing of new stream is the same as input, but data has been mutated in a way that incompatible with the incoming stream
   - *Future*: